Cartan connections and path structures with large automorphisms groups: Introduction

 We recall that two flows are called \emph{orbitally equivalent}, if there exists a diffeomorphism between the manifolds supporting them, sending the orbits of the first flow to the one of the second flow.

 Ghys' Theorem was generalized in \cite{BFL} for Anosov flows in higher dimensions, using an adapted linear connection due to Kanai in \cite{K}, who obtained previous classification results in the case of geodesic flows.
+Another important ingredient in this classification result is Gromov's theory of rigid geometric structures.
 On the other hand, a classification of partially hyperbolic diffeomorphisms preserving an \emph{enhanced path structure} (that is a path structure with a fixed transverse direction to the contact distribution) on compact three manifolds was obtained in \cite{Mm}. {{An important distinction with the results of \cite{BFL,Mm} is that we don't impose in Theorem \ref{thm:GhyssansAnosov} the existence of special types of automorphisms, as in the case of Anosov flows or partially hyperbolic diffeomorphisms.}

-On another note, the simplification of our method is apparent by the fact that we don't need to use Gromov's open dense orbit theorem ( \cite{Gr}).
+On another note, the simplification of our method is apparent by the fact that we don't need to use Gromov's open dense orbit theorem (\cite{Gr}).
 The main thrust is to use an adapted Cartan connection to obtain the two possible local models of the structure.
 Indeed, the existence of a non-compact group of automorphisms and a dense orbit easily imply that most components of the Cartan curvature vanish and that the structure is locally homogeneous.

 We think that a similar strategy could be fruitful to obtain new dynamical rigidity results, {in higher dimensions, and for enhanced path structures.}